-Date of Competency Remediation Plan Meeting:
+Date of Competency Remediation Plan Meetin ng:

 Name of Trainee:

-Primary Supervisor/Advisor:

-Names of All Persons Present at the Meeting:
+Primary Supervisor/Advisor: Names of All Persons Present at the Meeting:

 All Additional Pertinent Supervisors/Faculty:

 Date for Follow-up Meeting(s):

-Check all competency domains in which the trainee's performance does not meet the benchmark:
+Check all competency domains in which the benchmark: ne trainee's performance does not meet the

-Profession-Wide Competencies: Research Assessment \\Ethical and legal standards Intervention Individual and cultural diversity Supervision \Professional values and attitudes Consultation and interprofessional/ interdisciplinary skills Communication and interpersonal skills Discipline-Specific Knowledge (Category 1): \\\History and systems of psychology Discipline-Specific Knowledge (Category 2): \\\\\Affective aspects of behavior \\\\Biological aspects of behavior \Cognitive aspects of behavior \Developmental aspects of behavior
+Profession-Wide Competencies:

+ResearchEthical and legal standardsIndividual and cultural diversity AssessmentInterventionSupervision

+Professional values and attitudesCommunication and interpersonal skills Consultation and interprofessional/ interdisciplinary skills

+Discipline-Specific Knowledge (Category 1):

+History and systems of psychology

+Discipline-Specific Knowledge (Category 2):

+Affective aspects of behavior

+Biological aspects of behavior

+Cognitive aspects of behavior

+Developmental aspects of behavior

-\\\\\Social aspects of behavior
+Social aspects of behavior

 Discipline-Specific Knowledge (Category 3):

-\\\Advanced integrative knowledge of basic discipline-specific content areas
+Advanced integrative knowledge of basic of discipline-specific content areas

 Discipline-Specific Knowledge (Category 4):

-\\\\Research methods
+Research methods

-\\\\\Statistical analysis
+Statistical analysis

-\\\\Psychometrics

-Description of the problem(s) in each competency domain circled above:

-Date(s) the problem(s) was brought to the trainee's attention and by whom:

-Steps already taken by the trainee to rectify the problem(s) that was identified:

-Steps already taken by the supervisor(s)/faculty to address the problem(s):

-I, \\\\\\, have reviewed the above competency remediation plan with my primary supervisor/advisor, any additional supervisors/faculty, and the director of training.
-My signature below indicates that I fully understand the above.
-I agree/disagree with the above decision (please circle one).
-My comments, if any, are attached (PLEASE NOTE: If trainee disagrees, comments, including a detailed description of the trainee's rationale for disagreement, are REQUIRED).

-Trainee Signature Date

-Faculty Signature Date

-Training Director Signature Date

-All supervisors/ faculty with responsibilities or actions described in the above competency remediation plan agree to participate in the plan as outlined above.
-Please sign and date below to indicate your agreement with the plan.

-Print Name Signature Date

-Print Name Signature Date

-Print Name Signature Date
+Psychometrics

+h responsibilities or actions participate in the plan as o Date s described in the above compoutlined above.
+Please sign and Date Date • Training Director Signature All supervisors/ faculty with remediation plan agree to plan below to indicate your agree h responsibilities or actions participate in the plan as o ement with the plan. s described in the above compoutlined above.
+Please sign and • Training Director Signature All supervisors/ faculty with remediation plan agree to p h responsibilities or actions participate in the plan as o s described in the above comp • e Date racuity Signature Fourther Cion of the co - Date Trainee Signature Date training.
+My signature below above decision (please circle of indicates that I fully understa one).
+My comments, if any, a wed the above competency remeasupervisors/faculty, and the dire and the above.
+I agree/disagree ware attached (PLEASE NOTE: If the trainee's rationale for disagree ith the rainee Steps already taken by the sup pervisor(s)/faculty to address the problem(s): Steps already taken by the tra ninee to rectify the problem(s) that was identified: rought to the trainee's attention on and by whom: Date(s) the problem(s) was br